collective/collective.recipe.backup/README.rst

 overrides a few settings, ignoring whatever is set in the buildout config section:

-- ``gzip`` is explicitly turned on for the filestorage (this is already the default, but we make sure).

 - ``archive_blob`` is turned on.

 - ``keep`` is set to 1 to avoid keeping lots of needless backups.